“And I have other sheep that are not of this fold. I must bring them also and they will listen to my voice. So there will be one flock, one shepherd.”

 Oh God, we pray.
 We pray that you’d help us to live with this perspective, to live, one, with joy and the abundance that you have come to give us.
 We praise you that you are our shepherd.
 You are a good shepherd.
 You’re the great shepherd, Jesus.
-We praise you for the way you love and care for us, the way you lead us, and provide for us, and protect us.
+We praise you for how you love and care for us, lead us, provide for us, and protect us.

 God, we need you as our shepherd and we praise you that you are our shepherd.
-We say with the Psalmist in Psalm 23, “The Lord is our shepherd,” Jesus, our shepherd based on John 10.
+We say with the Psalmist in Psalm 23, “The Lord is our shepherd,” Jesus, our shepherd based on John 10:16.
 “We shall not want.”
 You lead us.
 “You guide us in paths of righteousness for your name’s sake.”
 May it be so today.
 And then God, we pray that you would use our lives to bring others into the fold.
-God, please use our lives today to bring others to know Jesus as Savior, as shepherd, right around us and far from us.
+God, please use our lives today to bring others to know Jesus as Savior.
+People right around us and far from us.